 It’s dangerous to write a sequel.
 When the original was so popular.
 When there has been such a gap between the former and the latter.
 When there has been no notion of a sequel in all the years between – despite constant requests being made, as I’m sure must have been the case with this book.
 So why now?
 It could smack of opportunism.
 The Handmaid’s Tale has been brought back into the public mind in recent years, with the TV adaptation that has had much critical acclaim.

-To my mind it is also a dangerous thing to approach a TV adaptation when the novel has been so loved and so discussed and so revered by so many since its publication in 1985.
+To my mind it is also a dangerous thing to approach a TV adaptation when the novel has been loved, discussed and revered by so many since its publication in 1985.
 But I can honestly say, as a big fan of the book, that the TV series is fantastic and does justice to the ideology Atwood espouses in her novel.

 The taboo, the politics, the stirring of understanding that had never been presented to me in the past.
 It spoke of things not talked about.
 Not really.
-Of course, I was old enough to know about sex and relationships – had even known love, by that age, even if ephemerally by the more mature standards of my wizened 26-year-old self.
+Of course, I was old enough to know about sex and relationships – had even known love, by that age.
 And I’d had that gentle education into politics that one gains by osmosis in everyday life; through family and friends and history lessons.
 But The Handmaid’s Tale was like a firecracker.
 It threw a grenade into the ideas about feminism and politics that I was only just beginning to grasp.

 In The Handmaid’s Tale, it is Offred’s voice alone that is our guide to Gilead, but Aunt Lydia is not the only voice in this novel.
 We are also privy to the thoughts of Jade – a teenager in Gilead’s bordering country of Canada – and Agnes Jemima – a girl of Gilead.
 Unlike The Handmaid’s Tale, The Testaments is more of an adventure.
 It is driven strongly by plot and action.
 I am glad of this difference, as another Offred style narrative would seem superfluous.
 The Handmaid’s Tale is about the politics, the intricacies and hypocrisies of the regime.
 It is introspective and highly ambiguous.
 Another Gilead story of this kind would undermine the perfect conciseness of what preceded it and unpack its meaning and reshape them, risking a marring of the original.
 But The Testaments is not about how Gilead persists, it is about how it falls.